Banff Drinking Water Testing Program

 - Take note of construction in your area: ground disturbance from construction has the potential to disturb the service line on private property and temporarily increase lead levels in your tap water.
 If construction is taking place in your neighbourhood, be sure to follow the preventative measures outlined above.

-- If you have not been contacted by Banff Water Services to participate in this testing program, the Town is not able to provide testing of your household water at this time.
+- Water Quality Testing: The Town is not able to provide testing of your household water at this time.
 Residents may independently obtain water testing from a commercial lab and pay for the testing.
 A list of accredited labs can be found on the Canadian Association for Laboratory Accreditation (CALA) website or ask your plumber.

 Health Effects of Lead Exposure